Beta Feature — Meeting Copilot is currently in beta. To request access, please reach out to the Tenzo team directly.

 - Search for Tenzo Meeting Copilot and select it.

-- Note Found — An existing note was already created for this meeting.
-You’ll continue editing it.
+- Links to an existing note if one was already created for this meeting, and resumes editing it.

-- Interview Found — A scheduled interview was detected (via the calendar integration).
-A note will be created and linked to the candidate automatically.
+- Reuses a scheduled interview when one is detected (via the calendar integration), creating a note linked to the candidate automatically.

 Using Notes in a Meeting

-Once the tab is saved, the Meeting Copilot interface is embedded directly in the Teams meeting side panel.
+Once the tab loads, the Meeting Copilot interface is shown directly in the Teams meeting side panel.
 You have access to all note features — live notes, transcript, AI chat, bot controls, and configuration — without leaving the meeting.Native extensions for other meeting platforms (Zoom, Google Meet, etc.) are planned for the future.
 In the meantime, you can use Meeting Copilot with any platform by following the steps below.

 Using Notes Without the Teams App